Extract all data (useful for format conversion or compression change)

 gpio extract bigquery myproject.geodata.table output.parquet

-BigQuery GEOGRAPHY columns are automatically converted to GeoParquet geometry:
+BigQuery GEOGRAPHY columns (native spatial type) are automatically detected and converted to GeoParquet geometry:

 - GEOGRAPHY data is returned in WGS84 (EPSG:4326)